Centaurea diffusa: Distribution

-It is native to Asia Minor (Turkey, Syria), the Balkans, (Bulgaria, Greece, Romania), Ukraine, and southern Russia.
+It is native to Eastern Europe and Western Asia, specifically the nations of Turkey, Syria, Bulgaria, Greece, Romania, Ukraine, and southern Russia.

-An invasive species
+Invasive species

 Diffuse knapweed is considered an invasive species in some parts of North America, having established itself in many areas of the continent.
 C. diffusa was first identified in North America in 1907 when it was found in an alfalfa field in Washington state.
 The seeds had presumably been transported in an impure alfalfa seed shipment coming from somewhere in the species native range.
-Now present in at least 19 states in the United States, it has naturalized in all contiguous states west of the Rockies and additionally in Connecticut, Massachusetts, and New Jersey.Portions of western Canada have also been colonized by this plant.
+Now present in at least 19 states in the United States, it has naturalized in all contiguous states west of the Rockies and additionally in Connecticut, Massachusetts, and New Jersey.
+Portions of western Canada have also been colonized by this plant.

 Areas in which diffuse knapweed has been established generally are plains rangelands or forest benchlands.
-Land that has been recently disturbed—by human or natural processes—is favored for the establishment of diffuse knapweed.
+Land that has recently been disturbed is commonly colonized.
 It grows in semi-arid and arid environments and seems to favor light, dry, porous soils.
 Areas with large amounts of shade or high levels of water discourage diffuse knapweed growth.

-Dispersion occurs in the following ways: